jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 </div>

-Just as diatonic scales can be represented with two tetrachords, pentatonic scales can be represented by two "trichords".
+Just as diatonic scales can be represented by two tetrachords, pentatonic scales can be represented by two "trichords".
 The missing fourth and seventh intervals from the diatonic major scale are also shown, to demonstrate how their absence removes the tritone and semitones.